Which Business Model Reigns Supreme?

 - Customer Stickiness: Subscriptions promote long-term use and enable ongoing product refinement.

-- AI as a Service: Most products currently employ AI-driven functionality that warrants recurring fees and customized experiences.
+- AI as a Service: Most products currently employ AI-driven functionality that warrants recurring fees and customised experiences.

 2025 Trend: